 The etymological meaning of "Listán" is unclear; the Portuguese “prieto” means “dark” or “black”.
 The origin (parenthood) of the variety is unknown, the parents may already be extinct.
 Despite numerous apparently indicative synonyms or morphological It must not be similar to the varieties Jacquez.
 Listán Negro or Negramoll be confused.
 It is also not a color mutation of the two white varieties Listán de Huelva or Palomino (with synonyms Listán Blanco, Listán Comun, Listan de Jerez), although with the latter a close genetic relationship is suspected.

 Listán Prieto is one of the most significant leading varieties that in many countries South America, as in Mexico.
 California and New Mexico is grown under numerous different names.
-According to numerous DNA analysis are from probably natural crosses (probably in Argentina) between Listán Prieto x Muscat d'Alexandrie the sorts Black Prince.
+According to numerous DNA analysis are from probably natural crossings (probably in Argentina) between Listán Prieto x Muscat d'Alexandrie the sorts Black Prince.
 Cereza.
 Criolla Grande.
 Moscatel Amarillo.
 Pedro Giménez.
-TorrontÃ © Riojano and Torrontés Sanjuanino emerged.
-These varieties are therefore the Criolla group counted.
-In addition, she was a parent of the varieties Jaén Tinto. perruno.
-Quebranta and Verdejo de Salamanca, A previously suspected relationship with the Italian Monica Nera has turned out to be wrong.
+Torrontés Riojano and Torrontés Sanjuanino emerged.
+These varieties therefore become Criolla group counted.
+She was also a parent of the varieties Jaén Tinto. perruno.
+Quebranta and Verdejo de Salamanca, A previously suspected relationship with the Italian Monica Nera turned out to be wrong.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

-Pictures: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)
+Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)